-Transfer to the airport and fly approximately 1 hour to Salar de Uyuni which is the world's largest salt flat spanning 10,000 square kilometres and is one of South America's most remarkable landscapes.
+Transfer to the airport and fly to Uyuni.
+The Salar de Uyuni is the world's largest salt flat, 10,000 square kilometres and one of South America's most remarkable landscapes.

 Completely flat and covered by a thick white salt crust, just a few inches of water perfectly reflect the mood of the sky and the vast expanses of nothing play tricks on the eyes!

 Start exploring straight away, visiting the Train Cemetery and then Colchani Village where you will observe the process of salt extraction by hand.

-After, stop at the Salt Museum at Playa Blanca, where you will visit the ancient mummies of Tunupa Volcano on Incahuasi Island.
-After your tour, you will check into your hotel, made entirely out of salt, here is where you will spend the night.
+After, you have a stop at the Salt Museum at Playa Blanca then visit the ancient mummies of Tunupa Volcano on Incahuasi Island.
+After your tour, you will check into your hotel - made entirely out of salt - where you will spend the night.